 This is my husband’s favorite driveway-crack flower because it is truly blue.
 Blue wildflowers usually lean toward violet or lavender or purple, but not this thing.

 We’re talking Giotto fresco blue.
 Or Crayola crayon blue.
 Continue reading “Driveway-Crack Flowers: true blue”

 Before it’s gone, here’s another volunteer in the cracks of our driveway: Venus’s looking glass, Triodanis perfoliata.
 It’s in the bellflower family, and if it were a bell, it would tinkle rather than peal because the flowers are about the size of a fingernail (a fingernail that gardens and plays with Lego).
 And, it’s native.
 Continue reading “Driveway-Crack Flowers: Venus’s Looking Glass”

 Tuesday morning was so beautiful I kept driving after I dropped the kid at school.
 Ended up at my favorite magnet: Couchville Cedar Glade.
 Continue reading “Couchville Cedar Glade 5/24/16”

 White clover seeded itself into our driveway cracks, so I took photos yesterday, the better to learn it.

 Each flower is flowers: a globe of up to 50 tiny flowers, each with “a small standard and two side petals that enclose the keel.”
 So says Illinioswildflowers.info.

 Standard?
-Like a flag?
+Like the synonym for flag?
 Continue reading “Driveway-Crack Flowers: White Clover”